ragavpr/terraformental-savebank/README.md

 - After Several attempts, finding another weird artifact, this time it violates your storage.
 You proceed to your next location, in the hopes of finding companions.
 - The path is filled with Rocks, and it isn't easy.

+## Chapter 2

+- Since your spawn time is unfortunate, you are getting Vaporized a lot in your Journey.
+- You are finally able to outrun the explosion and save yourself to a different demise.

 ### Click [here](https://github.com/ragavpr/terraformental-savebank/tree/2d4a42c8d3c6c9fe) to the next spoiler.